-Every business has a credit score – this is a figure which rates a firm’s financial health.
+It's not just individuals who have credit reports.
+Every business has a credit score too - a figure which rates a firm’s financial health.

-Companies are usually scored with a number between 0 and 100.
+Companies are usually scored with a number between zero and 100.

 The higher the score, the more robust the business appears – and the less likely it is to fail.